 We provide the following estate planning services:

-- * Living Wills – Ensure that your preferences about life-prolonging medical treatment are known and carried out should you become incapacitated.
+- Living Wills (Declarations to Physicians) – ensure that your preferences about life-prolonging medical treatment are known and carried out should you become incapacitated.

 Living Trusts often require administration during the lifetime of the Grantor (the person who set up the trust) in the event of long-term disability.
 In addition, trusts require administration after the death of the Grantor, but usually without the involvement of the courts.

 Powers of Attorney

 If you become incapacitated, ensure that your financial and health care matters are cared for according to your wishes through powers of attorney.
 We will work with you to create:

 - Durable Power of Attorney – Name an agent to act on your behalf in financial matters.
 Specify what rights that agent has, including the authority to sign legal documents, pay bills, and buy and sell real estate.